United

 It is composed of both democracies and dictatorships, and its main

-purpose as an organization is the maintenance of international peace and security,
+purpose as an organization is the maintenance of international peace and

-and the prevention of war.
-To pass a
+security, and the prevention of war.
+To

-affirmative, while none of the permanent members decide to use their veto
+the affirmative, while none of the permanent members decide to use their veto

 power.
 On a politically charged issue